kkrings/pyssub/README.rst

 * Python classes representing a Slurm batch script,
 * simple file transfer mechanism between shared file system and node,
-* macro support based Python's format specification mini-language,
+* macro support based on Python's format specification mini-language,
 * `JSON`_-encoding and decoding of Slurm batch scripts,
 * new submission command *ssub*,
 * successive submission of Slurm batch scripts, and
 * rescue of failed jobs.

-The example shows how to submit a JSON-encoded Slurm batch script into a Slurm queue via *ssub*:
+This example shows how to submit a JSON-encoded Slurm batch script into a Slurm queue via *ssub*:

 ::